UniMath/agda-unimath/src/metric-spaces/isometric-equivalent-premetric-spaces.lagda.md

 An [equivalence](foundation.equivalences.md) between the carrier types of two [premetric spaces](metric-spaces.premetric-spaces.md) is
-{{#concept "isometric" Disambiguation="equivalence between premetric spaces" Agda=is-isometric-equiv-Premetric-Space}}
+{{#concept "isometric" Disambiguation="equivalence between premetric spaces" Agda=is-isometry-equiv-Premetric-Space}}
 if its carrier map is an [isometry](metric-spaces.isometry-premetric-spaces.md).

 Isometric equivalences of metric spaces characterize equality of premetric